 The ELVAR type screens, such as the GELEN ELTE Series, feature off-center counterweights that create unique stroke patterns on the screen deck.
 This design allows for more efficient material handling and separation, especially for applications requiring precise screening.

-Elliptical vibrating screens, like the GELEN ETE Series, offer several advantages, including superior screening efficiency for sticky or flaky materials.
-The elliptical motion ensures better material separation and reduces blinding or clogging of the screen mesh.
+Horizontal vibrating screens, like the GELEN ETE Series, offer several advantages, including superior screening efficiency for sticky or flaky materials.
+The horizontal motion ensures better material separation and reduces blinding or clogging of the screen mesh.

-Additionally, the ability to adjust the shape and angle of the ellipse allows operators to optimize the screening process for different applications, from scalping to fine screening.
+Additionally, the ability to adjust the shape and angle of the horizontal motion allows operators to optimize the screening process for different applications, from scalping to fine screening.
 These screens are also available in wet screening and washing configurations, making them highly versatile for various industries.

 Regular maintenance is crucial for ensuring the optimal performance and longevity of a vibrating screen.
 Key maintenance tasks include inspecting and replacing worn screen meshes, checking the condition of springs and suspension units, and ensuring the vibrator mechanism is properly lubricated.